Hacks·8 min read·May 5, 2026

 Written by someone who actually passed.The tips aren't theoretical.
 They're patterns the exam taker noticed after sitting the real thing.

-Domain 1: Agentic Architecture
+Domain 1: agentic architecture

 This is about designing multi-agent systems.
 When to spawn a subagent vs. keeping work in the coordinator.
 How to decompose workflows.
 Parallel execution via simultaneous tool calls.